creativecreatorormaybenot/clock/README.md

   + Foggy: ping pong movement of all the bars that is easy on the eyes (needs a curve).

+  + Snowy: only the flakes that are not on the ground fall down.

+  + Windy: trim path of first the primary and then the smaller ones.

 * Create an automated customization flow.

 * Use these colors for a color palette: https://www.dwitter.net/d/5455